Calibrating weighing machines

 Every balance will go out of calibration given enough time, or if bumped or dropped.
 The readings become inaccurate.
 It is possible that it will be 'broken' but it is much more likely that it merely needs calibrating.

-Or you could look at it this way: one day your balance will "break down", but the chances are that you can fix it simply by pressing buttons.
+Or you could look at it this way: one day your balance will "break down", but the chances are that you can fix it simply by pressing buttons as you place weight on the weighing platform.

-You will also need to the instruction that was supplied with the balance (the calibration instructions vary from model to model).
+You will also need the instruction leaflet that came with the balance (the calibration instructions vary from model to model).

 IF THE BALANCE IS NEW IT WILL STILL BE FACTORY-CALIBRATED, LEAVE IT ALONE!